Lucinda E. Ali-Landing

 Nia Barberousse Binns, Esq.

-Suzuki Program Director - Lead Cello Teacher
+Deputy Executive Director - Cello Teacher

 Nia-Imara Barberousse, an HPSI Alumni, is a classical cellist and Chicago native.
 As a child, she was a student of Martine Benman and a member of the Hyde Park Suzuki Scholars Quartet, where they toured through the Chicagoland area.
 Nia graduated from the Interlochen Arts Academy where she studied with Crispin Campbell.
 She completed her undergraduate degree in Cello Performance at the University of Toronto under the instruction of Shauna Rolston-Shaw.
 Now that Nia has returned to Chicago, she greatly enjoys teaching at her childhood music school (HPSI) and performing throughout her hometown of Chicago.